-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of Celldex Therapeutics, Inc. (the "Company" or "Celldex" or "we" or "us") will be held on June 16, 2022 beginning at 9:00 a.m.
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of Celldex Therapeutics, Inc. (the "Company" or "Celldex" or "we" or "us") will be held on June 15, 2023 beginning at 9:00 a.m.
 Eastern Time.
-In the best interests of public health and the health and safety of our stockholders, employees and Board of Directors, we are holding the Annual Meeting virtually via the Internet at www.virtualshareholdermeeting.com/CLDX2022.
-At the meeting, stockholders will act on the following matters to:
+We are holding the Annual Meeting virtually via the Internet at www.virtualshareholdermeeting.com/CLDX2023.
+At the Annual Meeting, stockholders will act on the following matters to:

-- elect eight directors to serve until the next Annual Meeting of Stockholders and until their respective successors shall have been duly elected and qualified; - ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2022; - approve, on an advisory basis, the compensation of the Company's Named Executive Officers as disclosed in this proxy statement; and - address any other matters that may properly come before the meeting.
+- elect nine directors to serve until the next Annual Meeting of Stockholders and until their respective successors shall have been duly elected and qualified; - ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2023; - approve an amendment to our 2021 Omnibus Equity Incentive Plan, including an increase in the number of the shares reserved for issuance thereunder by 600,000 shares to 4,300,000 shares; - approve, on an advisory basis, the compensation of the Company's Named Executive Officers as disclosed in this proxy statement; - to vote, on an advisory basis, on how often we will conduct an advisory vote on the compensation of our Named Executive Officers (every year, every two years or every three years); and - address any other matters that may properly come before the meeting.

-Only stockholders of record at the close of business on April 19, 2022 are entitled to receive notice of and to vote at the Annual Meeting or any postponement or adjournment thereof.
+Only stockholders of record at the close of business on April 18, 2023 are entitled to receive notice of and to vote at the Annual Meeting or any postponement or adjournment thereof.